ospalh/anki-addons/pages/Add audio field.md

 starting Requests to send to the download sites">
 <figcaption>When you get this, dialog, the add-on will go fetch.</figcaption>
 </figure>
-When a dialog with “Requests to send to the download sites” and with the right word in the edit box appears you are in luck and your model already works with this add-on.
+When a dialog with <q>Requests to send to the download sites</q> and with the right word in the edit box appears you are in luck and your model already works with this add-on.